The Disclosure, Assurance and Institutional Research portfolio includes the following programs:

 - Helping Individuals at Risk

 - Quality Management in Clinical Research

-Deborah Williams is the Interim Associate Vice President, Audit and Analysis.
+Deborah Williams is the Associate Vice President, Disclosure, Assurance and Institutional Research.

 The portfolio is guided by the following core principles:

 - Stewardship: the responsible management of public resources through effective risk management and governance.